Engineering creativity is a core skill for every engineer. It’s even more important, for engineers who lead and work on the bleeding edge.

 #19 Take a step outside of your circle of expertise

-Sometimes inspiration comes from other industries.
-Or even, from something that’s off the wall.
+Sometimes, inspiration comes from industries outside of yours.
+Or even, from something completely off the wall.

-What’s more, was the inspiration from eagle feathers.
-It inspired the individually controlled aircraft feathers for active flight control.
+Even more fascinating is the inspiration from eagle feathers.
+They inspired the individually controlled aircraft feathers for active flight control.
 The point is, speak with people in industries outside of yours.
 Learn from them.
 Pick their brains.

 #20 Take yourself out of the context of reality

 I’m not saying to take magical mushrooms.
 But, it’s important to pull yourself out of the context of your reality from time to time.
 Because the daily grind sometimes shuts the doors on the childhood curiosity we all once had.